louisbloom/telnet-gui/libtelnet-lisp/README.md

 - `read-line` - Read a line from file stream (returns string or nil at EOF), supports Unix (`\n`), Windows (`\r\n`), and Mac (`\r`) line endings
 - `write-line` - Write a line to file stream

+### Printing Functions (Common Lisp Style)

+- `princ` - Print object in human-readable form (strings without quotes), returns the object
+- `prin1` - Print object in readable representation (strings with quotes), returns the object
+- `print` - Print object like `prin1` but adds newline before and after, returns the object

 ### Advanced Features

 - **Lexical Scoping**: Lambdas capture their environment